This page takes a while to load, thank you for your patience!

 RACHEL SZALAY is one of our featured artist in the INDUSTRIAL LITHGOW exhibition.
 On now till May 20.

-Start getting excited because there are exciting activities for the whole family on the LithGlow weekend.
+Start getting prepared because there are exciting activities for the whole family on the LithGlow weekend.
 For one special night only at Lithgow Blast Furnace Park see the projection and laser show produced by international award winning entertainment company Laservision, as well as Aussie Night Markets on Saturday 11th May.
 Friday 10th of May is 'Fire and Ice' at The Foundations Portland.
 For all the information of everything to see and do during LithGlow head to lithglow.lithgow.com Laservision MegaMedia Lithgow2790.com Lithgow Mercury The Village Voice The Foundations, Portland NSW Visit NSW Lithgow Halloween Western Advocate Mudgee Guardian Blue Mountains Gazette Move FM 2LT Tourism NSW Tourism Australia ...
 See more

 ANZAC DAY - Thursday - April 25th ....
 PORTLAND RSL CLUB..... .
 6am - Dawn Service .
 Breakfast at Club after - All Welcome .
 11am - Anzac March .
 Light lunch provided by Portland RSL Club - All Welcome .
 TWO UP - 3pm to 11pm .... ...
 See more